hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 or also into %red-source/

 [11:28:12](#17250172922663rhKHA:tchncs.de) <hiiamboris>:
-but it seems it won't compile anyway í ¾í´£
+but it seems it won't compile anyway ğŸ¤£

 [11:31:45](#17250175052664oDMur:tchncs.de) <hiiamboris>:
 I've added a note to https://github.com/red/red/issues/4542#issuecomment-2320925328